A focused team at your side

 Exploit unique challenges to your advantage

-In the global economy, intellectual property disputes are often litigated in Section 337 proceedings at the U.S. International Trade Commission (ITC).
-Most of these cases are patent disputes that involve complex technology, substantive and procedural laws that are unique to the ITC, and a procedural schedule that is the fastest track to trial in the United States.
+In the global economy, IP disputes are often litigated in Section 337 proceedings at the ITC.
+These cases involve complex technology, substantive and procedural laws that are unique to the agency, and a procedural schedule that is the fastest track to trial in the United States.
 Finnegan’s combination of ITC experience and technical expertise enables us to thrive in these high-pressure litigations.

-ITC cases proceed to trial in about nine to twelve months, much faster than the two-plus years in most U.S. district courts.
+ITC cases proceed to trial in about 18 months, much faster than the two-plus years in most U.S. district courts.
 Trials trigger settlements, and the average time to settlement is also fast in the ITC.
 But only those litigants that are prepared to defend their rights at trial can expect the most favorable settlements.
-When Finnegan does proceed to trial, we deploy our full range of resources, as needed.
+When our clients do proceed to trial, we deploy our full range of resources, as needed.

-Over 90 percent of Section 337 cases are patent disputes.
-They require lawyers with engineering and scientific expertise to analyze the technology, and extensive knowledge of ITC procedural law.
+More than 90 percent of Section 337 cases are patent disputes.
+They require lawyers with engineering and scientific expertise to analyze the technology, and others with extensive knowledge of ITC procedural law.
 We have lawyers with decades of ITC trial experience.
-Seven of our lawyers formerly worked at the ITC as either staff trial attorneys or advisors to the administrative law judges, and over 100 of our lawyers have been involved in ITC cases.
 We litigate at the ITC every day.
 Our ITC teams draw upon all of Finnegan’s practice groups—Electrical and Computer Technology, Biotechnology/Pharmaceutical, Chemical/Metallurgical, Mechanical, and Trademarks—to forge litigation teams with a working knowledge of the law and technology necessary for success.
-And win, lose, or draw, most ITC cases are appealed to the U.S. Court of Appeals for the Federal Circuit, where our appellate litigators have briefed and argued more cases than any other law firm.

 Insight that can make all the difference

-Finnegan’s attorneys have briefed and argued more cases before the U.S. Court of Appeals for the Federal Circuit than any other law firm.
+Finnegan’s attorneys have briefed and argued more cases before the Federal Circuit than any other law firm.
 In addition to our experience at the Federal Circuit, we represent our clients’ interests in the regional circuit courts of appeal and the state appellate court systems.
-Finnegan attorneys also have been involved in many of the landmark IP cases heard by the U.S. Supreme Court, from guiding clients through the certiorari process to drafting amicus curiae briefs to arguing before the Court.
+Finnegan attorneys also have been involved in many of the landmark IP cases heard by the Supreme Court, from guiding clients through the certiorari process to drafting amicus curiae briefs to arguing before the Court.